 - Contact ddehaan AT_TOWSON to set up a video or in-person conversation.

 - Receive confirmation email from Hussman Center Business Office

 - Make full payment or start a Payment Plan with the Business Office by calling 410-704-7300.
 Program cost information can be found here (PDF).

 If you don't already receive emails about CAPS and general Hussman Center information, please email us at hcaa AT_TOWSON and request to be added to the distribution list.

 Who do I contact if I have questions about CAPS?

 Towson University Student Involvement

-For more information about Towson University classes associated with the Hussman Center for Adults with Autism, please contact the Hussman Center directly.
+For more information about Towson University classes associated with the Hussman Center for Adults with Autism, please contact the Hussman Center at hcaa AT_TOWSON.